 After 26 months of intense, focused work, we had a new baby girl and a zero balance on our student loans.

 It was an amazing and liberating feeling.
 Indescribable really, and worth every bit of work and sacrifice it took to get there.

 But, truly, the best part of the entire process was that we changed as people.
 We knew, and we know, who we are, where we’re going and what we value in life.

 My goal is to help make that process smoother for you!
 I want to get you to your endgame (debt free scream anyone?!) sooner and with less tears.
 I guarantee there will be SOME tears, but I also know that if you commit to the complete process of Finding Your Greatest Worth you will accomplish your debt payoff goal.

 You will emerge driven by YOUR Values and Dreams, listening to your own voice rather than what They say.
 You will be able to accomplish anything you set your mind to.

 I’m totally rooting for you friend,

 P.S.
 Debt is not your destiny friend.
-Get free access to my Secret Sauce of Debt Payoff Checklist and begin your journey towards finding beauty in your financial life NOW!
+Get access to my workbooks and begin your journey towards finding beauty in your financial life NOW!